-Disturbing evidence found in Tristyn Bailey’s accused killer’s bedroom
+When told of Tristyn Bailey’s death, accused killer asks: ‘How is that my problem?’

 “The bottom line is that premeditation could be inferred, certainly from just the sheer number of stab wounds that Tristyn Bailey had to suffer,” Larizza said.
 “To say that it was horrific could arguably be made as an understatement.”

-That’s one of the reasons Larizza cited as why Fucci, 14, will be tried as an adult for first-degree murder.
+That’s one of the reasons Larizza cited as why Fucci will be tried as an adult for first-degree murder.

 “I hope that parents will learn something from this, this vicious and brutal murder, and that is that you need to know what your kids are doing and what they are saying,” Larizza said.
 “Because while we might not be able to stop these brutal and vicious murders from happening, we ought to at least try.”